South Port Sailing School 2018

 Valuables should not be brought to class (ie: phones, cameras, watches, jewellery).
 These items can be too easily dropped overboard or damaged by the water.
 Also, SPSS cannot be held responsible for valuables left unattended in the buildings or on the dock during a class.

 - All applications, including adult programs, must be accompanied by either payment in full, or a non-refundable deposit of $25.00 and a post dated check for the balance to be dated 14 days prior to the start of your course.

 - Separate applications must be made for each space requested.

-- Refunds of balance will only be issued if notice of cancellation is received seven days prior to the start of class.
+- Refunds of balance will only be issued if notice of cancellation is received fourteen days prior to the start of class.
 Cancellations received on or after this day are non-refundable.

 CANSail Levels were introduced in 2012.
 Here is a general comparison to the old levels.